 Another example of how great 2009 Pomerol is going to be.
 Pure bottled sex, with its layers of opulent, polished, glycerine filled, ripe, sweet, dark berries, chocolate, earth, licorice, blueberry and floral notes.
-Rich, plush and hedonistic, when mature, it's quite possible the score should increase in score.
+Rich, plush and hedonistic, when mature, it\'s quite possible the s wine should increase in score.
 This should turn out to be the best vintage of La Fleur de Gay yet!

 |2008||Château La Fleur de Gay (Pomerol)|

 From 100% Merlot, smoke, wet earth, black raspberry, chocolate and plum are in evidence.
 Concentrated, long, soft and velvety, this rich, chocolate covered, black cherry infused wine ends with a pure, silky finish.
 Give it another 2-3 years.